LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Katie Byrd is an Audit Manager at Lutz with over four years of related experience.
-She provides assurance services to businesses with a focus on the retail, service, distribution, nonprofit, and franchise industries.
+Katie Byrd is an Audit Director at Lutz with over eight years of related experience.
+She provides assurance services to businesses focusing on the retail, service, manufacturing, nonprofit, and franchise industries.
 In addition, Katie assists with transaction advisory services and employee benefit plans.

 AREAS OF FOCUS